fluxrider/vault/README.md

   * QT6
     * I wrote this one because the GTK 4 version is really slow (i.e. multiple seconds) at loading the open file dialog now that I'm running KDE Plasma 6 instead of OpenBox.
     * I'm hoping that this will be my way into an android port.
+  * Java Swing
+    * I got so fed up by GTK and QT unstability, and having to do Windows ports, that I went back in time like it's 2002 and wrote the program in Java.
+    * This implementation is sub par.
+Just getting back on the Java saddle before writting a prettier one in JavaFX or whatever is cool nowdays.

 ## Future works
+* I never centralized the encryption related code so it's duplicated in the various GUIS and versions.
+  * It would need a lot of work, and it's not thousand of lines so I never bothered.
 * Android version
-* I never centralized the encryption related code so it's duplicated in the various GUIS.
-  * It would need a lot of work, and it's not thousand of lines so I never bothered.

 ## Sorry
 * It's written in fibrofog C, and the Windows ports were hastily done.